6 Incredible Examples of Urban Infill

 The Belmont Dairy: Portland, Oregon

 On two city blocks in Portland, OR, lies the former location of a dairy built in 1929.
-In 1995, the property was purchased and a plan was made to create the first large-scale infill development project in Portland’s business district.
+In 1995, the property was purchased, and a plan was made to create the first large-scale infill development project in Portland's business district.

 The site was not without challenges.
-It included 15 underground storage tanks containing gasoline and heating oil that had leaked and more than 60-miles of asbestos-wrapped pipes that needed remediation.
+It included 15 underground storage tanks containing gasoline and heating oil that had leaked and more than 60 miles of asbestos-wrapped pipes that needed remediation.

 The Belmont Dairy project features high-density apartments built above ground-floor commercial storefronts; both offices and retail stores have no setback from the wide, tree-lined sidewalks, creating a pleasant pedestrian experience.
-Easy bus and bike access to downtown give residents maximum mobility, and customers can either walk or drive to an anchor grocery store.
+Easy bus and bike access to downtown gives residents maximum mobility, and customers can either walk or drive to an anchor grocery store.

 The completed infill project is a 141,000-square-foot, transit-oriented mixed-use building on two city blocks in southeast Portland.
 Today, the development features 85 apartments built atop street-level retail stores, including a restaurant, a hair salon, and a 20,000-square-foot grocery.